 Okay because oftentimes when people are buying, they should be selling, oftentimes people are selling, you should be buying right.
 Many of the world’s most successful businesses just to prove this fact were started during recessions.
 We talked about we have General Electric, Disney, FedEx, Microsoft.
 Like the list goes on of all these kinds of businesses.
 Well, let’s start by taking a look at what’s actually going on right now because I know that times maybe looking tough right?

-But here’s the thing, let’s say you’re in a boat and you’re on the ocean and the waves are coming in and the storm and so forth.
+But here’s the thing: let’s say you’re in a boat and you’re on the ocean and the waves are coming in and the storm and so forth.
 Can you do anything about the storm?
-The answer’s no, you can’t but if you understand the storm, you kind of connect with that.
+The answer’s “No, you can’t but if you understand the storm…”, you kind of connect with that.
 So, if you understand what’s going on, there are some things you can control.
 You can control the rider; you control the set of the sail.
 If you want to go in the direction of the wind, maybe you can go there even faster.
 But there are things that you can do.
-So, while things maybe look bad and there is a storm raging, I mean well, there’s a storm that’s raging.
+So, while things may look bad and there is a storm raging, I mean well, there’s a storm that’s raging.

 But if we look closer at that storm, we’ll see it’s not quite so simple.
-Sure, business the down 50%, but eating out is down what 80.7% globally.
-But people are still eating, groceries are up 14%, entertainment is up 13%, household supplies are up 3%.
+Sure, business is down 50%, and eating out is down 80.7% globally.
+But people are still eating.
+Groceries are up 14%, entertainment is up 13%, and household supplies are up 3%.
 So, they’re all kind of strategies that are going on inside this.
 Those are current numbers for right now but you wear those numbers and watch those numbers because they have a big impact on the decisions you can make going forward, and you can use these things.
 I’m going to talk about that today.
 Your business does not have to die from this, in fact, your business can thrive in this.
 It’s absolutely possible, the first little history lesson for today.
 Let’s learn a little bit about history to help us understand that process.
 Your business does not have to die from this, in fact, your business can thrive in this.
 Click To Tweet

 So, in analyzing this outcome they discovered four different strategies for dealing with the recession that people – four different strategies and approaches that these businesses took to deal with that recession and I want to go through them with you to help you understand and think about your own situation.
 So, the first strategy was what they called the prevention-focused companies.
 These companies focused on defensive moves, primarily cost ready but saving money everywhere they possibly could.
 Cut, cut, cut that was their whole focus.
 They created this kind of psychological experience inside that business of focusing on survival.
 This was a survival approach, good and bad but mostly this created pessimistic attitudes inside the company and even resulted often in customer dissatisfaction.